VISOPS-Team/Auto_QA1_v2/README.md

 # Auto_QA1_v2
 This is an updated version of Auto_QA1.
-We’ve developed a Python script that summarizes the PPK statistics and the Pix4D Quality Report, following the same approach as the original Auto_QA1.
+We’ve developed a Python script that summarizes the PPK statistics and the Pix4D Quality Report, following the same approach as the original Auto_QA1. (https://github.com/bdmatabang/autoQA1/tree/main)
-Please note that it requires AWS CLI credentials and access to the Skycatch buckets.
+<br>Please note that it requires AWS CLI credentials and access to the Skycatch buckets.

 Steps:
 1. pip install -r requirements.txt